urbit/developers.urbit.org/content/reference/additional/auth-server/overview.md

 The `manifest` is allowed to contain multiple proofs for the same ship, including different `live`s (key revisions), as well as for multiple different ships and domains.
-Auth will try find the best case with the following
+Auth Client will try find the best case with the following
 priority:

 1. Valid signature at current life.